-Finally, to promote a good recovery from stroke and regain lower limb function, you will need to perform a high number of repetitions.
+Finally, to maximize recovery after stroke and regain lower limb function you will need to complete a high number of repetitions when performing your rehab program.
 For example, animal studies have shown that it takes about 400 to 600 repetitions per day of challenging functional tasks to cause changes in the brain.

-This can be hard to do on your own, however, and many stroke patients struggle to reach the number of repetitions necessary to make progress.
-Most people only perform about 40 repetitions of a task during a traditional PT session.
-That is only 10% of the required amount.
+This can be hard to do on your own, however, and many stroke survivors struggle to reach the number of repetitions necessary to make progress.
+Most people only perform about 40 repetitions of a task during a traditional PT session, which is just 10% of the required amount.

 Rehab devices such as Flint Rehab’s FitMi home therapy can help you overcome this problem.
 FitMi brings an element of gaming to rehab and challenges you to beat your high score.
 In fact, the average patient accomplishes about 23 times more repetitions with FitMi than with traditional therapy.

-The more exercises you can get done, the faster you can recover leg function.
-That’s why exercise devices like FitMi are so crucial for lower limb stroke rehab.
+The more exercises you perform, the faster you may notice improvements in strength and overall leg function.
+That’s why exercise devices like FitMi are so helpful for lower limb stroke rehabilitation.

 Lower Limb Rehabilitation After Stroke

-Because every stroke is different, some of you may need to start with passive techniques such as assistive treadmills, while others might jump straight to active training.
+Lower limb stroke rehab often includes a combination of different therapy techniques, depending on the survivor’s specific goals.
+Since every stroke is different, some survivors may need to start with passive techniques such as assistive treadmills, while others might jump straight to active rehab exercises.